dblsai/WebGL-Fluid/README.md

 WebGL-Interactive-Fluid
 ==================================================

+The basic feature of this project is based on Evan Wallace's work: http://madebyevan.com/webgl-water/

 This project requires advanced graphics card together with a WebGL capable browser.
 Please also ensure that you have below WebGL extensions, `OES_texture_float`, `OES_texture_float_linear`, `WEBGL_depth_texture`, `OES_standard_derivatives`.
 Recommendation is to use latest Firefox / Chrome running on GPU.